brandonhlk/design-tokens-react-mui/README.md

 import 'design-tokens/mui-component-override';
 ```

 This would import all the component overrides to extend the types in the MUI palette and components without you having to create your own types extension file.
+The contents of this file can be found [here](https://github.com/pinardy/design-tokens/blob/main/src/types/mui-component-override.d.ts).